textpattern/textpattern.github.io/tags/tag-basics/tag-escaping.md

 `escape="tidy, textile"`
 : Remove spaces/newlines, prepend a single space to remove the surrounding `<p>` tag, then Textile the content.

+`escape="tags"`
+: Strips all HTML tags and comments from the content leaving you with just the text/data of the content.

 `escape="some-tag"`
 : Strip any self-closing `<some-tag />`, or unwrap any container `<some-tag>...</some-tag>` in the content.